Skip to main content

 OAK PRAIRIE STRATEGIC ACTION PLAN

-The Intertwine Alliance Oak Prairie Working Group has a new strategic action plan!
-Read the executive summary, the full plan, and the supporting table of prioritized actions.
+The Intertwine Oak Prairie Working Group has a new, updated strategic action plan!
+Read the new 2022 Intertwine Oak and Prairie Working Group strategic action plan, and supporting appendices.
 The new action plan will guide our work over the next five to 10 years.

 Background